apache/spark/docs/streaming-programming-guide.md

   for reliable sources, one may implement an unreliable receiver that do not go into the complexity of acknowledging correctly.

-The details of how to write a reliable receiver is discussed in the [Custom Receiver Guide](streaming-custom-receivers.html).
+The details of how to write a reliable receiver are discussed in the [Custom Receiver Guide](streaming-custom-receivers.html).

 ***